vitar/hwsf/src/index.md

 # Human Cooperation System (HCS) – From Context to Practice

-> A diagnostic system for understanding how human cooperation sustains effective work.
+A diagnostic system for understanding how human cooperation sustains effective work.

+> **30-Second Summary**<br/>
+> The **Human Cooperation System (HCS)** is a diagnostic lens that defines the **25 stable functions required for human cooperation to exist and adapt**.<br/>
+> It helps leaders and teams see where trust, clarity, or structure must be strengthened before changing practices or frameworks.

 ## Introduction